marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/digits.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: DIGITS, model representation, significant digits

 .. _digits:

-.. index:: DIGITS

-.. index:: model representation, significant digits

 DIGITS --- Significant binary digits function
 *********************************************